 The Financial Action Task Force (FATF) was established in July 1989 by a Group of Seven (G-7) Summit in Paris, initially to examine and develop measures to combat money laundering.
 Click here to see the Economic Declaration from that G-7 Summit.

 Since its inception, the FATF has operated under a fixed life-span, requiring a specific decision by its Ministers to continue.
-The current mandate of the FATF (2012-2020) was adopted at a Ministerial meeting in April 2012.
+Three decades after its, creation, in April 2019, FATF Ministers adopted a new, open-ended mandate for the FATF.

 The objectives of the FATF are to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.
 Starting with its own members, the FATF monitors countries' progress in implementing the FATF Recommendations; reviews money laundering and terrorist financing techniques and counter-measures; and, promotes the adoption and implementation of the FATF Recommendations globally.